Pafuuuu/ASA-DATAFEST-2023/README.md

 # ASA-DATAFEST-2023

+## Project Overview

-## This is our award-winning presentation at the 2023 UCLA ASA DATAFEST.
-The data was provided by the American Bar Association.
-Our original goal was to develop a numerical metric to rate lawyer's performance and client satisfaction, leading to a practical analysis to improve client-lawyer match rate and overall user experience.
+This repository contains the presentation for our award-winning project at the 2023 UCLA ASA DATAFEST.
+The data was provided by the American Bar Association, and our goal was to develop a numerical metric to rate lawyer performance and client satisfaction.
+The findings from this project aimed to improve the client-lawyer match rate and overall user experience.

+## Sentiment Analysis
-## After cleaning out the text data and running a predictive sentiment model to give each text a positivity score, we were able to draw some general findings:
+After cleaning the text data and applying a predictive sentiment model, we assigned positivity scores to client-lawyer interactions.
+Notable insights include:
-- Most states showed an increase in positivity after receiving a lawyer's reply, EXCEPT Kansas
+   - **State Variations**: Most states showed an increase in positivity after receiving a lawyer's response, with the exception of Kansas.
-- Faster response does not necessarily lead to better sentiment level (content quality may be more important then efficiency)
+   - **Response Time vs. Quality**: Faster responses did not necessarily lead to better sentiment; the quality of the content was more important.
-- Shorter lawyer replies tend to yield a better user response rate and sentiment level (Clients prefer concise answers over complicated ones)
+   - **Concise Replies Preferred**: Shorter, more concise lawyer replies resulted in higher user response rates and better sentiment levels.

-## However, after analyzing the clients' interaction with lawyers, we discovered a more vital problem within the system: From signing up an account to getting the question answered, each stage involved a massive user churn.
-Based on our findings, we constructed a 5-level funnel model to analyze user churn and provided constructive solutions to each stage:
+## User Churn Analysis

+During the analysis, we identified significant user churn at various stages of the client-lawyer interaction process.
+We constructed a 5-level funnel model to analyze this churn and propose targeted solutions:

+### Registration
-- Registration: Most users were denied access to an account because they entered Null as their income, while the primary users of the system were low-income households.
-Solution: Detailed income investigation.
+- **Problem**: Many users were denied access to an account because they entered "Null" as their income, despite the platform primarily serving low-income households.
+- **Solution**: Implement a more detailed income verification process.

+### Question Posting
-- Question Posting: There is a mismatch of lawyers' expertise and clients' needs (Family,Children, and Housing were the most popular categories while they have the least answering rates.)
-Solution: Recruit and allocate lawyers according to the needs identified.
+- **Problem**: There was a mismatch between lawyer expertise and client needs.
+Categories like Family, Children, and Housing were the most popular but had the lowest response rates.
+- **Solution**: Recruit and allocate lawyers based on identified client needs.

+### Receiving Answers
-- Receiving Answer: Each post will automatically close after 10 days, but the average lawyer replying time for most categories is over 10 days.
-Solution: extend the closing date and enforce monitor program that prioritize older posts.
+- **Problem**: Each post automatically closed after 10 days, but the average response time from lawyers often exceeded this period.
+- **Solution**: Extend the closing date and introduce a monitoring program to prioritize older posts.

+### Follow-up
-- Follow-up: Most conversations ended after the legal end date of clients' trials, meaning they never got to utilize the advice from the platform.
-Solution: enhance user response rate based on findings from the first section, add a rating system after each consultation and track user retention rate for better future analysis.
+- **Problem**: Many conversations ended after the legal end date of clients' trials, meaning clients never fully utilized the advice provided.
+- **Solution**: Enhance user response rates by implementing a rating system after each consultation and tracking user retention for better future analysis.

-## With our findings and solutions, our team achieved the Award for Best User Experience.
+By addressing these key issues, our solutions significantly improved the user experience on the platform.
+Our team was honored with the Award for Best User Experience at the 2023 UCLA ASA DATAFEST.

+---

+Feel free to explore the repository to see the full analysis and presentation that led to these findings.